spectrocloud/cluster-api-provider-vcluster/README.md

 ```
 At this point the cluster is ready to be used.
 Please refer to the next chapter to get the credentials.

-**Note**: at the moment, the provider is able to host vclusters only in the cluster where the vcluster provider is running([management cluster](https://cluster-api.sigs.k8s.io/user/concepts.html#management-cluster)).
+**Note**: at the moment, the provider is able to host vclusters only in the cluster where the vcluter provider is running([management cluster](https://cluster-api.sigs.k8s.io/user/concepts.html#management-cluster)).
+Support for the remote host clusters is on our roadmap - [spectrocloud/cluster-api-provider-vcluster#6](https://github.com/loft-sh/cluster-api-provider-vcluster/issues/6).

 # How to connect to your vcluster
 There are multiple methods for exposing your vcluster instance, and they are described in the [vcluster docs](https://www.vcluster.com/docs/operator/external-access).
 If you follow the docs exactly, you will need to use the vcluster CLI to retrieve kubeconfig.
 When using this CAPI provider you have an alternative - `clusterctl get kubeconfig ${CLUSTER_NAME} --namespace ${CLUSTER_NAMESPACE} > ./kubeconfig.yaml`, more details about this are in the [CAPI docs](https://cluster-api.sigs.k8s.io/clusterctl/commands/get-kubeconfig.html).
+Virtual cluster kube config will be written to: ./kubeconfig.yaml.
 You can access the cluster via `kubectl --kubeconfig ./kubeconfig.yaml get namespaces`.

 However, if you are not exposing the vcluster instance with an external hostname, but you want to connect to it from outside the cluster, you will need to use the [vcluster CLI](https://www.vcluster.com/docs/getting-started/setup):
 ```shell